danielnitz/zebra-printing-chrome-extension/README.md

 - zpl: The ZPL string to be printed
 - url: The URL of the printer

+The extension will also post a message to the web page upon loading.
+This way in your web app you can check if the extension is installed:

+    window.addEventListener("message", function (event) {
+        if (!event.data.ZebraPrintingVersion) {
+            return;
+        }
+        // extension installed, enable print button or whatever... console.log(event.data);
+    });

+The event will contain two fields:

+- ZebraPrintingExtensionId: The extension ID (ndikjdigobmbieacjcgomahigeiobhbo)
+- ZebraPrintingVersion: The version number of the installed extension

 ## Tested Printers

 - ZT220 with firmware V72.19.15Z